freaktechnik/justintv-stream-notifications/about.md

 new icon already.

 From there on all the providers now listed on the [Providers](/providers) page were added.
+Some were already removed again, because they ceased to exist since.
 Many other features started to come in, once 3.0.0 was finally finished.

+For the big Firefox Quantum (57) release, all code had to be moved to the new WebExtension format.
+Which was a feat that lasted almost a year, but brought with itself some improvements like import and export as well as better redirect visualization in the panel.